Yew Shrubs

 Why Buy Yews Online

 Yew (taxus) are a species of evergreen tree in the family Taxaceae.
-Also known as common yew, English Yew, or European Yew, it is primarily grown as an ornamental tree.
-Typically colored blue/green or chartreuse/gold, the yew looks great in a container or as a ground cover or privacy screen.
+The foliage is often blue/green or chartreuse/gold and provides year-round color in a container or as a privacy screen.
 Known for its spring berries and winter interest, this fragrant bush attracts birds and is drought resistant.
 We sell Yew bushes because they are slow growing and live a long time.
 Yews can be toxic to humans and animals.

 Check Icon